Discrete minimal surfaces: Old and New: A discretization of minimal surfaces

 \section{A discretization of minimal surfaces}

 Given a polyhedral surface in Euclidean space, a central question is in what sense it can be regarded as a discrete analogue of a minimal surface.
-In this context, it is useful to consider the unit face normals of the polyhedral surface, which serve as a discrete analogue of the Gauss map and are naturally defined on the dual cell decomposition.
+In this context, it is useful to consider the unit face normals of the polyhedral surface, which serve as a discrete analogue of the Gauss map and are naturally defined on a cell decomposition dual to that of the polyhedral surface.

 Let $M = (V, E, F)$ be a cellular decomposition of an oriented surface without boundary, where $V$, $E$, and $F$ denote the sets of vertices, edges, and faces, respectively.
 Let $M^* = (V^*, E^*, F^*)$ denote its dual decomposition.
 Assuming no boundary, there is a canonical bijection between the vertices $V$ of $M$ and the dual faces $F^*$ of $M^*$, and similarly between the faces $F$ of $M$ and the vertices $V^*$ of $M^*$.